XXI. THE ASSIGNMENT

 Isla wasn’t sure where to look.

-If the Goddess had taken part in forging a city—with the way the mountains cradled the landscape, with how moonlight seemed to kiss every inch of the streets—it had to be Mavec.
+If the Goddess had taken part in forging a city—with the way the mountains cradled the landscape, like a pair of hands in an offer to the world, and with how moonlight seemed to kiss every inch of the streets—it had to be Mavec.
 Isla was convinced.
 None of the photos she’d seen in books and papers—all blacks and whites and grays—did the city justice.

 Because they didn’t capture the faintest glow of crystals—also apparent here as in the tunnel—splattered amongst the roadways and cobblestone sidewalks like fallen stars.
 They didn’t catch the warm and inviting lights emitting from the endless storefronts and shops and restaurants.
 Didn’t capture the rich smells of food and spices and pastries.
 They didn’t capture people—all of the people, so many people—dressed to the nines and flocking somewhere Isla suddenly wanted to be if it meant being as happy as they seemed.
 Maybe Ezekiel, Ameera, and Sol were anomalies.